microsoft/fabricrealtimelab/modules/module05a.md

 ![Copy KQL](../images/module05/pipeline-copykql.png)

+### 5-3.
+Add Lookup activity: *Get New WaterMark*

 Next, add a *Lookup* activity to the ForEach activity named *Get New WaterMark*.
-On the *Settings* tab, select the data warehouse in the current Workspace, and select *Query* for the *Use Query* option.
+On the *Settings* tab, select the data warehouse in the current workspace, and select *Query* for the *Use Query* option.
 Enter the following query:

 ```sql
 @concat('Select Max(timestamp) as WaterMark from stg.', item().ObjectName)
 ```

+### 5-4.
+Add Stored Procedure activity: *Update WaterMark*

 Add a new Stored Procedure activity after the *Get New Watermark* activity, with the name *Update WaterMark*.
 Configure the activity as follows: